Having worked with fish most of my life, I have a strong desire to help others to be successful in the hobby.

 Swordtails can provide additional interest for your aquarium.
 Most Swordtails are quite peaceful however they may be aggressive at times.
 Be sure to have a good lid on your aquarium to prevent them from jumping out.

 Male Swordtails have a sword and the females generally don't.
 In an aquarium of only female Swordtails, a female Swordtail can actually turn into a fully functional male.
-Often older female Swordtails will grow a gonopodium (male productive organ) and a sword on its tail.
+Often older female Swordtails will grow a gonopodium (male productive organ) and a sword on their tail.

 Danios and Tetras are schooling fish and should have at least three of each species in the aquarium.
 Both Danios and Tetras are very easy to take care of and usually provide lots of activity for your aquarium.

 If given the proper environmental conditions and diet, some Tetras and Danios are fairly easy to breed.
 Danios and Tetras are egg layers.

 These cute little guys in the image above can grow to huge sizes.
 Be prepared to have a huge tank for these hungry Oscars.

 If you don't want the cost of a saltwater tank but like the bright colors of saltwater fish, African Cichlids may be the perfect choice for you.